Information about our lab

 - One major focus of the lab is to understand how people who have lost central vision due to macular degeneration adapt and start to use peripheral vision for everyday life.
 This project is part of the larger human connectome project, which will map the brain’s connections.

 - Another focus of the lab is to characterize the brains of healthy agers.
 This is part of the McKnight Brain Aging Registry, a consortium of 4 institutions (UAB, University of Florida, University of Arizona, University of Miami), and is funded by the McKnight Brain Institute.
+Here are some of the available outputs of the McKnight Brain Aging Registry so far.

 - A third focus is to examine plasticity through training the visual system.
 We are training people to use peripheral vision for reading and recognizing faces.
 Using some of the neuroimaging and behavioral tools described above, we identify whether and how that training influences the way peripheral visual information is processed.